gogs/docs/en-US/intro/README.md

 Gogs is a painless self-hosted Git service.

-## Purpose
+## Vision

-The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.
-With Go, this can be done with an independent binary distribution across **ALL platforms** that Go supports, including Linux, Mac OS X, Windows and ARM.
+This project aims to build a simple, stable and extensible self-hosted Git service that can be setup in the most painless way.
+With Go, this can be done with an independent binary distribution across ALL platforms that Go supports, including Linux, macOS, Windows and ARM.

 ## Open Source Components